 The driver of this project is security of supply.
 This project is to install a second busbar coupler onto the existing 275 kV double busbar.
 This project will improve resilience and redundancy of the protection at Tandragee.
-Completion date: Winter 2022.
+The estimated completion date of this project has changed due to reprioritisation of projects within existing resources.

-Tamnamore - Drumnakelly 110 kV Uprate (NEW)
+Tamnamore - Drumnakelly 110 kV Uprate

 The driver of this project is security of supply.
 These circuits may be subject to overload under high wind generation conditions and are operated out of service.
 This project is to replace the conductor on these circuits with higher capacity conductor.
 This will allow these circuits to fully return to service.
-Completion date: 2027.
+Estimated completion: 2027

-Airport Road 110/33kV substation
+Airport Road 110/33 kV substation

 The driver of this project is security of supply.
 It is planned to construct a new 110/33 kV substation in the Belfast Harbour Estate, close to the existing Airport Road 33/6.6 kV substation.
 The substation will be connected to the existing Rosebank substation via the existing 110 kV tower line (currently operated at 33 kV) from Rosebank to Sydenham Road.
 The need for this project arises from the increasing load in the Belfast Harbour and city centre area.
-Completion date: Winter 2022.
+Planning permission has been received for this substation.
+The estimated cost of this project has decreased from £6.8 million to £6.1 million due to an improved understanding of costs arising from project development.
+Estimated completion: Winter 2022.